A Director at Rocky Mountain Chocolate Factory (RMCF) is Selling Shares

 See today’s analyst top recommended stocks >>

-In the last 30 days, insiders have sold $94.27K worth of RMCF shares and purchased $23.64K worth of RMCF shares.
-The insider sentiment on Rocky Mountain Chocolate Factory has been negative according to 16 insider trades in the past three months.
-This sentiment is slightly lower than the average sentiment of company insiders in this sector.
+In the last 30 days, insiders have sold $152.3K worth of RMCF shares and purchased $23.64K worth of RMCF shares.
+The insider sentiment on Rocky Mountain Chocolate Factory has been negative according to 17 insider trades in the past three months.
+This sentiment is lower than the average sentiment of company insiders in this sector.

-Franklin Crail’s trades have generated a 4.2% average return based on past transactions.
-DailyInsider proprietary algorithm detects trades by the most influential insiders and selects attractive trading opportunities daily.
-To subscribe to the DailyInsider visit this page.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.